franekantoni/docker-python-sql/README.md

 	* movieId
 	* genreId

-The table schema design is to high degree dictated by the answers the system needs to answer.
+The table schema design is influenced by the answers the system needs to answer.
 Question "What is the most common genre?" requires our database to be able to count the occurences of each genre.
 To achive that a separate table was created modeling the many-to-many relationship of generes and movies.
 Once the table is populated the task of grouping the rows by the genreId and couning the groups will give us the answer.
 To answer "Find all movies relesed in 1990" we need to have a separate year column in movies table.

-#### analitics
+### analitics

 app.py manages loading the data from the remote server, populating the DB and provides answers to the 6 questions.
 The script connects to the DB running in separate container with sqlalchemy library.